Konradx3/architect-contao-bundle/README.md

 - [controller] - optional, CustomContaoApp or CustomContaoAppBundle, default AppBundle
 - [directory] - optional, path/your/custom-bundle, default App/src/...
 - [--namespace] - optional, if you need custom namespace you can type here your namespace

-##### Important
-It will add to .env file BUNDLE_NAMESPACE variable for remember your namespace, when you will create content elements you don't have to type --namespace all time

 ### Generate content element.
 ```